राम

 लटिका व्यवहार सर्व हा संसार | वायां येरझार हरीविण || २ ||

 If you recognize a tiredness that no holiday can fix, a sense that the treadmill moves but you stand still, this verse has something for you.
 It does not say try harder or adjust your goals.
 It says: harivina.
 Without Hari.
-The weariness is not caused by the world.
-It is caused by the absence of the sacred in the world.
+The weariness comes not from the world but from the absence of the sacred in the world.
 Let the Name back in.
 Say Hari while doing the dishes.
 Say Ram while sitting in traffic.
 Nothing changes on the outside.
 Everything changes on the inside.

 Read full commentary